descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

   ```cpp
   std::string_view sv = "hello world"s;  // immediately dangling
   ```
   Unfortunate there is a big difference.
-While with string_view it is apparent that dangling occurs but with `function_ref` of existing instances it is not `expected` to dangle.
+With string_view it is apparent that dangling occurs but with `function_ref` of existing instances it is not `expected` to dangle.
 In this string_view example, it is clear that sv is a reference and ""s is state.
 It is totally unclear in the case of function_ref initialization.
-Dangling is not what the end user is intending on doing when a function is assigned whether free or member.
+Dangling is not what the end user is intending on doing when a function is assigned, whether free or member.
 Functions are stateless and also global, so they don't go out of scope.
-So the state that is `expected` to be referenced by `function_ref` should be the type erased argument such as `this` rather than a temporary lambda/functor itself.
+So the state that is `expected` to be referenced by `function_ref` should be the type erased argument such as `this` rather than a reference to a temporary lambda/functor itself.

 |                         | easier to use | more efficient | safer to use |
 |-------------------------|---------------|----------------|--------------|